TENT REPAIR

 The most common repair adhesive is Seam Grip by Gear Aid which most outdoor gear stores sell.
 Seam Grip comes in several versions and has undergone quite a few name changes, which makes things a bit complicated.
 Historically all of these versions were PU based so they would only stick to the inside of the X-Mid fly.
 These versions differed mostly based on how thick they were (thinner adhesive for sealing tent seams, thicker adhesive for repairing boots).
 However, GearAid has recently added a silicone based version as well that will stick to the outside of your fly.

-Currently, Gear Aid offers Seam Grip +WP which is the standard Seam Grip and will work nicely for repairs to the inside of your tent (inside of the fly or top side of the floor), they also offer Seam Grip +SIL which is silicone based and thus works nicely on the outside of your tent.
 Additionally, they offer Seam Grip TF where TF stands for tent fabric.
 That is PU based and sounds like ideal stuff since it has tent right in the name, but it’s much more diluted and intended for sealing leaking fabric and seams – not gluing actual holes shut.
-So it’s too thin to really glue a hole shut.
-This is also PU based, so it could be used on the inside of your tent if you had tiny holes or abrasion that don’t warrant a thicker adhesive.
+So it is a good seam sealant on the inside of your tent but really too thin to glue a hole shut.
+This is also PU based, so it could be used on the inside of your tent if you had tiny holes or abrasion that doesn't need a thicker adhesive.

 Besides the products from Gear Aid, a lot of adhesives will stick to the PU side although use them carefully (test on the stuff sack if you’re not sure).
 A cheaper homemade alternative for a silicone based adhesive is to buy a tube of clear silicone caulk at your local hardware store and dilute it down with mineral spirits to the right consistency.